cloudera/director-spi/README.md

 These instructions are organized top-down, although you may choose to implement bottom-up.

-Additional details can be found in the [Director SPI javadoc](https://cloudera.github.io/director-spi/apidocs/index.html).
+Additional details can be found in the [Altus Director SPI javadoc](https://cloudera.github.io/director-spi/apidocs/index.html).

 #### Implementing the launcher

-The main entry point from Cloudera Director into the plugin is the [Launcher](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/Launcher.html) interface.
+The main entry point from Cloudera Altus Director into the plugin is the [Launcher](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/Launcher.html) interface.
 These instructions assume the plugin author will subclass [AbstractLauncher](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/util/AbstractLauncher.html), which makes it easier to implement the interface.

 The plugin launcher implementation must provide a no-argument constructor so that it can be instantiated by the Java ServiceLoader framework.

 It will likely override the [initialize](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/Launcher.html#initialize(java.io.File,%20com.cloudera.director.spi.v2.common.http.HttpProxyParameters)) method, which receives a configuration directory (for loading any additional configuration information from the file system) and HTTP proxy parameters.

-It may override the [getLocalizationContext](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/Launcher.html#getLocalizationContext(java.util.Locale)) method, in order to provide support for localization in the Cloudera Director UI and in error messages.
-In the current release, neither Cloudera Director nor any of the existing plugins do localization, so the abstract launcher superclass returns a default localization context implementation that returns specified default string values.
+It may override the [getLocalizationContext](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/Launcher.html#getLocalizationContext(java.util.Locale)) method, in order to provide support for localization in the Cloudera Altus Director UI and in error messages.
+In the current release, neither Cloudera Altus Director nor any of the existing plugins do localization, so the abstract launcher superclass returns a default localization context implementation that returns specified default string values.
 In a subsequent release we expect the default behavior to support properties file based lookup of localization keys.

 Most importantly, the launcher must pass cloud provider metadata to the superclass constructor, to specify the cloud providers (typically only one) supported by the plugin, and implement [createCloudProvider](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/Launcher.html#createCloudProvider(java.lang.String,%20com.cloudera.director.spi.v2.model.Configured,%20java.util.Locale)), to instantiate a cloud provider.
-The cloud provider metadata contains all the information that Cloudera Director needs in order to gather provider configuration information (such as credentials) from the user in the UI.
+The cloud provider metadata contains all the information that Cloudera Altus Director needs in order to gather provider configuration information (such as credentials) from the user in the UI.
 This information is passed to the create method.

 #### Implementing the cloud provider

-The [CloudProvider](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/CloudProvider.html) interface is a high-level abstraction of a cloud provider that allows Cloudera Director to interact with the cloud environment.
+The [CloudProvider](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/CloudProvider.html) interface is a high-level abstraction of a cloud provider that allows Cloudera Altus Director to interact with the cloud environment.
 These instructions assume the plugin author will subclass [AbstractCloudProvider](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/util/AbstractCloudProvider.html), which makes it easier to implement the interface.

 The cloud provider implementation must pass its metadata to the superclass constructor, to specify the resource providers (typically one for compute resources, and optionally one for database server resources) supported by the cloud provider, and implement [createResourceProvider](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/CloudProvider.html#createResourceProvider(java.lang.String,%20com.cloudera.director.spi.v2.model.Configured)), to instantiate a resource provider.
-The resource provider metadata contains all the information that Cloudera Director needs in order to gather resource provider configuration information (such as regions) from the user in the UI.
+The resource provider metadata contains all the information that Cloudera Altus Director needs in order to gather resource provider configuration information (such as regions) from the user in the UI.
 This information is passed to the create method.

 It may also override the [getResourceProviderConfigurationValidator](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/util/AbstractCloudProvider.html#getResourceProviderConfigurationValidator(com.cloudera.director.spi.v2.provider.ResourceProviderMetadata)) method to provide custom validation of resource provider configuration information.
-If implemented appropriately, this can lead to highlighted fields in the Cloudera Director UI with custom error messages.
+If implemented appropriately, this can lead to highlighted fields in the Cloudera Altus Director UI with custom error messages.
 The default validation simply enforces the presence of required configuration properties.

 #### Implementing a resource provider

 The [ResourceProvider](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/ResourceProvider.html) interface is a high-level abstraction of a cloud provider service that can provision, manage, and destroy some kind of resource in a cloud environment.
-Currently Cloudera Director supports two kinds of resource providers: compute providers and database server providers, described below.
+Currently Cloudera Altus Director supports two kinds of resource providers: compute providers and database server providers, described below.
 The instructions in this section describe implementation details that are common to any kind of resource provider, and assume the plugin author will subclass one of the subclasses of [AbstractResourceProvider](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/provider/util/AbstractResourceProvider.html), which make it easier to implement the interface.

 The resource provider implementation must implement [getResourceType](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/ResourceProvider.html#getResourceType()) to describe the type of resource it provides.

 It must pass its metadata to the superclass constructor, to specify the configuration information required for instantiating resource templates, and implement [createResourceTemplate](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/ResourceProvider.html#createResourceTemplate(java.lang.String,%20com.cloudera.director.spi.v2.model.Configured,%20java.util.Map)), to instantiate a resource template.
-The template configuration metadata contains all the information that Cloudera Director needs in order to gather resource template configuration information from the user in the UI.
+The template configuration metadata contains all the information that Cloudera Altus Director needs in order to gather resource template configuration information from the user in the UI.
 This information is passed to the create method.

 It may also override the [getResourceTemplateConfigurationValidator](https://cloudera.github.io/director-spi/apidocs/com/cloudera/director/spi/v2/provider/ResourceProviderMetadata.html#getResourceTemplateConfigurationValidator()) method to provide custom validation of resource template configuration information.
-If implemented appropriately, this can lead to highlighted fields in the Cloudera director UI with custom error messages.
+If implemented appropriately, this can lead to highlighted fields in the Cloudera Altus Director UI with custom error messages.
 The default validation simply enforces the presence of required configuration properties.

 Finally, it must implement the resource lifecycle methods: